Navassa Island: 1901 to present

 In 1905, the U.S. Lighthouse Service identified Navassa Island as a good location for a new lighthouse.
 However, plans for the light moved slowly.
 With the opening of the Panama Canal in 1914, shipping between the American eastern seaboard and the Canal through the Windward Passage between Cuba and Haiti increased in the area of Navassa, which proved a hazard to navigation.
 Congress appropriated $125,000 in 1913 to build a lighthouse on Navassa, and in 1917 the Lighthouse Service built the 162 ft Navassa Island Light on the island, 395 ft above sea level.
 At the same time, a wireless telegraphy station was established on the island.
 A keeper and two assistants were assigned to live there until the Lighthouse Service installed an automatic beacon in 1929.

 After absorbing the Lighthouse Service in 1939, the U.S. Coast Guard serviced the light twice yearly.
 The U.S. Navy set up an observation post for the duration of World War II.
 The island has been uninhabited since then.
-Fishermen, mainly from Haiti, fish the waters around Navassa.
+Fishing activities, mainly from Haiti, work the waters around Navassa.

 As part of the Parish–Smithsonian Expedition to Haiti in 1930, Smithsonian naturalists Alexander Wetmore and Waston Perrygo stopped at Navassa to document and collect examples of the island's birds and other terrestrial and marine wildlife.

 From 1917 to 1996, Navassa was under the administration of the United States Coast Guard.
 In 1996, the Coast Guard dismantled the light on Navassa, which ended its interest in the island.
 Consequently, the Department of the Interior assumed responsibility for the civil administration of the area, and placed the island under its Office of Insular Affairs.
 For statistical purposes, Navassa was grouped with the now-obsolete term United States Miscellaneous Caribbean Islands and is now grouped with other islands claimed by the U.S. under the Guano Islands Act as the United States Minor Outlying Islands.

 In 1997, an American salvager, Bill Warren, claimed Navassa to the Department of State based on the Guano Islands Act.
 On March 27, 1997, the Department of the Interior rejected the claim on the basis that the Guano Islands Act applies only to islands which, at the time of the claim, are not "appertaining to" the United States.
 The department's opinion said that Navassa is and remains a U.S. possession "appertaining to" the United States and is "unavailable to be claimed" under the Guano Islands Act.

 A 1998 scientific expedition led by the Center for Marine Conservation in Washington, D.C., described Navassa as "a unique preserve of Caribbean biodiversity."
 Aside from a few extinctions, the island's land and offshore ecosystems have mostly survived the 20th century.